ExternalTime/cartographer/readme.md

 spend time on right now.

 Ultimately I'll leave this project as is.
-Might make some small tweaks to it if I feel like it, but I don't expect it to ever actually become significant help.
+Might make some small tweaks to it if I feel like it, but I don't expect it to ever actually become significant help in familiarizing yourself with a codebase.